sagemath/trac_to_gh/Issue 4523.md

 # Issue 4523: browser cache not cleared when restarting the worksheet

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4523

 Original creator: jason